skuro/plantuml-mode/README.md

 # Usage

-You can either tell `plantuml-mode` to autocomplete the word before the cursor by typing `M-x plantuml-complete-symbol`.
+You can tell `plantuml-mode` to autocomplete the word before the cursor by typing `M-x plantuml-complete-symbol`.
 This will open a popup with all the available completions as found in the list of keywords given by running PlantUML with the `-language` flag.

-To render the PlantUML diagram within Emacs, you can also hit `M-x plantuml-preview`.
+To render the PlantUML diagram within Emacs, you can hit `M-x plantuml-preview`.
 This will run PlantUML and display the result in the `*PLANTUML-Preview*` buffer.
 The format used to render the diagram is automagically chosen from what's supported by your Emacs.
 It will be one of the following, in order of preference:

 - SVG
 - PNG
 - Unicode ASCII art

 The diagram will be either created from the selected region if one is available in the current buffer, or using the whole buffer otherwise.

+If you want to force a specific output format, you can customize the variable `plantuml-output-type` to the value you prefer.

 ## Default key bindings